Introduction to Parameter Entities

 might be in many tag sets, to provide maximum flexibility.
 Attribute lists for different

 elements are rarely tied together.
-The parameter entities contain at least one complete line
+The parameter entities contain at least one complete

 of an attribute list, excluding the ATTLIST Declaration.